UK regulators call time on lengthy glitches in banking services

 By Huw Jones

-LONDON, Dec 5 (Reuters) - Regulators made proposals on Thursday to strengthen the ability of banks and payment firms in Britain to recover from disruptions to services within set timeframes.
+LONDON, Dec 5 (Reuters) - Regulators made proposals on Thursday to strengthen the ability of banks and payment firms in Britain to cope with major incidents and maintain key services with minimum interruption.

 A parliamentary committee called for changes in October following a string of IT failures at banks, most recently one at TSB that left thousands of customers unable to make payments from their accounts.

-The Bank of England and the Financial Conduct Authority have proposed that banks and financial market infrastructure (FMIs) firms like Visa that make payments possible set "impact tolerances" for important services.
+The Bank of England and the Financial Conduct Authority have proposed that banks, insurers, investment firms, exchanges and financial market infrastructure (FMIs) firms like Visa that make payments possible, set "impact tolerances" for important services.

 A metric based on time alone may be insufficient, the regulators said, taking a more nuanced approach from an earlier discussion paper.

-Firms will have to spell out what back up plans they have to stay within these tolerances.
+Firms will have to spell out what backup plans they have to stay within these tolerances to avoid huge disruption to services, the regulators said in proposals put out to public consultation.

-Firms will set their own tolerances but should expect "close supervisory scrutiny and engagement", the regulators said.
+"I will be asking your Chairs and CEOs what strategic decisions and investment choices they are making to build operational resilience and to maintain the supply of important business services in the event of a major incident," Megan Butler, executive director of supervision at the FCA, said in a speech to the financial sector.

-"It is in the public interest that a resilient financial system is able to supply the most important services with minimal interruption even during severe operational events," FCA Chief Executive Andrew Bailey said in a statement.
+She warned firms not to "game the system" by setting an excessively high impact tolerance to avoid spending money.

 The regulators also issued papers on how operational resilience relates to services outsourced by financial firms, such as cloud computing, that can leave them vulnerable to disruptions.